asvela/keyoscacquire/keyoscacquire/README.md

 ## Known issues/suggested improvements

+- Known issue: Sometimes `WORD` waveform does not give the correct trace data, just random noise (but switching to `ASCii` or `BYTE` gives correct traces).
+If this happens, open *KeySight BenchVue* and obtain one trace through the software.
+Now try to obtain a trace through this package -- it should now work again using `WORD`.
 - Add optional argument to supply visa address of instrument to command line executables and scripts

 ## Usage